 “Our activation was really successful because the fulfillment was instant,” Michel explains.

 The digital tech printed photos, emailed them to you, posted them to your social media accounts – whatever you wanted.
-The photos were delivered with Adidas branding on them, which helped raise brand awareness as guests shared on their own social media channels.
+The photos were delivered with Adidas branding on them, which helped raise brand awareness as guests shared on their own social media channels (to raise your brand awareness, check out NGP Integrated Marketing Communications for more information).
 But the branding took a backseat to the photos, so the influencers were able to share images they actually wanted to share.

 “It was so immediate and so polished, it started to build upon itself,” says Michel.